-Twin Parks Montessori Schools has three facilities: Central Park Montessori, Park West Montessori, and Riverside Montessori.
+Twin Parks Montessori Schools have three facilities: Central Park Montessori, Park West Montessori, and Riverside Montessori.
 Our schools have been accredited by the American Montessori Society (AMS) and the Middle States Commission on Elementary Schools (MSCES) and are members of the New York State Association of Independent Schools (NYSAIS), the Independent School Admission Association of Greater New York (ISAAGNY), and the Parents League, as well as affiliate schools of Columbia University.
 Our programs invite children to develop a love of learning for a lifetime.
 All of our children are nurtured, valued, and respected.
 Children are free to learn independently at their own pace; and learning is allowed to occur naturally.
 Parents can feel comfortable knowing that their children are cared for in an encouraging learning atmosphere—one that is supportive of intellectual, social, emotional, and physical growth.

-Twin Parks Montessori Schools Mission Statement
+Twin Parks Montessori Schools’ Mission Statement

-Guided by the Montessori philosophy, we gently help children learn how to learn in a secure, prepared environment, laying a firm foundation for them to become confident, caring and successful human beings.
+Guided by the Montessori philosophy, we gently help children learn how to learn in a diverse, secure, prepared environment, laying a firm foundation for them to become confident, caring and successful human beings.

 A Day at Twin Parks Montessori School

-Twin Parks Montessori Schools Graduates
+Twin Parks Montessori Schools’ Graduates